 - 1.1 Master Definitions Supplement.
-All terms and expressions used in this Agreement shall have the same meaning as those contained in the Master Definitions Supplement to the CAISO Tariff. - 1.2 Rules of Interpretation.
-The following rules of interpretation and conventions shall apply to this Agreement: - (a) any reference to a provision of the CAISO Tariff or a term defined in the CAISO Tariff shall be construed as a reference to the applicable provision or term of the CAISO Tariff as it may be modified by applicable provisions in the Powerex Canadian EIM Entity Agreement; - (b) (1) if there is any inconsistency between this Agreement on the one hand, and either the CAISO Tariff or provisions of the Powerex Canadian EIM Entity Agreement applicable to EIM Participating Resources on the other hand, the CAISO Tariff and applicable provisions of the Powerex Canadian EIM Entity Agreement, as applicable to EIM Participating Resources, will prevail to the extent of the inconsistency; - (2) under the circumstances described in paragraph (1) of this subsection, if the CAISO Tariff and the applicable provisions of the Powerex Canadian EIM Entity Agreement would result in different resolutions of the inconsistency, section 1.2(a) through 1.2(c) of the Powerex Canadian EIM Entity Agreement shall govern the resolution; - (c) the singular shall include the plural and vice versa; - (d) the masculine shall include the feminine and neutral and vice versa; - (e) "includes" or "including" shall mean "including without limitation"; - references to a Section, Article or Schedule shall mean a Section, Article or Schedule of this Agreement, as the case may be, unless the context otherwise requires; - (g) a reference to a given agreement or instrument, including the CAISO Tariff, shall be construed as a reference to that agreement or instrument as it may be modified, amended, supplemented or restated; - (h) unless the context otherwise requires, references to any law shall be deemed references to such law as it may be amended, replaced or restated from time to time;
+Terms and expressions used in this Agreement shall have the same meanings as those contained in the Master Definitions Supplement to the CAISO Tariff. - 1.2 Rules of Interpretation.
+The following rules of interpretation and conventions shall apply to this Agreement: - (a) any reference to a provision or defined term of the CAISO Tariff shall be construed as a reference to the applicable provision or term of the CAISO Tariff as it may be modified by applicable provisions in the Powerex Canadian EIM Entity Agreement; - (b) (1) if there is any inconsistency between this Agreement on the one hand, and either the CAISO Tariff or provisions of the Powerex Canadian EIM Entity Agreement applicable to EIM Participating Resource Scheduling Coordinators on the other hand, the CAISO Tariff and applicable provisions of the Powerex Canadian EIM Entity Agreement, as applicable to EIM Participating Resource Scheduling Coordinators, will prevail to the extent of the inconsistency;

+(2) under the circumstances described in paragraph (1) of this subsection, if the CAISO Tariff and the applicable provisions of the Powerex Canadian EIM Entity Agreement would result in different resolutions of the inconsistency, section 1.2(a) through 1.2(c) of the Powerex Canadian EIM Entity Agreement shall govern the resolution;

+- (c) the singular shall include the plural and vice versa; - (d) the masculine shall include the feminine and neutral and vice versa; - (e) "includes" or "including" shall mean "including without limitation"; - (f) references to a Section, Article or Schedule shall mean a Section, Article or Schedule of this Agreement, as the case may be, unless the context otherwise requires; - (g) a reference to a given agreement or instrument, including the CAISO Tariff, shall be construed as a reference to that agreement or instrument as it may be modified, amended, supplemented or restated, and any reference to a section, article, or schedule of such an agreement or instrument shall be a reference to that section, article, or schedule, as it may subsequently be renumbered, modified, amended, or supplemented;

-- unless the context otherwise requires, any reference to a "person" includes any individual, partnership, firm, company, corporation, joint venture, trust, association, organization or other entity, in each case whether or not having separate legal personality; - unless the context otherwise requires, any reference to a Party includes a reference to its permitted successors and assigns; - (k) unless the context requires otherwise, "or" is used in the conjunctive sense: - (I) any reference to a day, week, month or year is to a calendar day, week, month or year; and - (I) the captions and headings in this Agreement are inserted solely to facilitate reference and shall have no bearing upon the interpretation of any of the terms and conditions of this Agreement.
+- (h) unless the context otherwise requires, references to any law shall be deemed references to such law as it may be amended, replaced or restated from time to time; - unless the context otherwise requires, any reference to a "person" includes any individual, partnership, firm, company, corporation, joint venture, trust, association, organization or other entity, in each case whether or not having separate legal personality; - (j) unless the context otherwise requires, any reference to a Party includes a reference to its permitted successors and assigns; - (k) unless the context requires otherwise, "or" is used in the conjunctive sense; - (I) any reference to a day, week, month or year is to a calendar day, week, month or year; and - (I) the captions and headings in this Agreement are inserted solely to facilitate reference and shall have no bearing upon the interpretation of any of the terms and conditions of this Agreement.